Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Introduction

 \subsection{Research gap and contribution}

 Our literature review reveals a research gap in the domain of adaptive learning applied to thermal dynamics modeling for buildings.
-No studies have investigated concept drifts within the building and their effect on thermal dynamics modeling.
-Additionally, a comprehensive study that compares CL and TL strategies, as well as a model from scratch, is so far missing.
-Lastly, all studies focus solely on prediction performance and do not account for computational resources.
+According to \cite{li_large-scale_2023, choi_performance_2023}, the effects of concept drifts arising from seasonal changes, retrofits, or changes in occupancy on the accuracy of adaptive thermal models have not yet been examined.
+Additionally, most studies focus exclusively on CL methods (as in \cite{li_large-scale_2023, zhou_elastic_2022, ZAMORAMARTINEZ2014162}) or TL methods (as in \cite{pinto_sharing_2022, CORACI2023120598}) but do not provide a comprehensive comparison of several adaptive learning strategies.
+Finally, most existing studies focus on prediction accuracy but neglect the computational trade-offs that determine the practical feasibility of deploying adaptive models on resource-constrained devices.

 To address this research gap, we introduce a comprehensive study of adaptive learning for thermal dynamics modeling.
 We evaluate several CL algorithms, TL strategies, and a model from scratch to investigate how to best use newly collected data during building operation.
-Building on these insights, we propose two new, tailored variants of the CL and TL methods that outperform the remaining approaches.
+Building on these insights, we propose two new, tailored variants of the CL and TL methods.
 These are Seasonal Memory Learning (SML) and event-based Accumulative Learning on General Model (eALG).
+Especially, SML outperformed the remaining approaches for the drifted and undrifted scenarios, closely followed by eALG.
 We further compare all methods in terms of prediction accuracy across different update intervals and their computational requirements.
 We investigate three scenarios: buildings that are solely affected by seasonal variations, buildings that are affected by a retrofit, and buildings that are affected by a change in occupancy.
 For demonstration, we use 8 target buildings over a period of five years.
 Additionally, we perform a fourth scenario, the large-scale analysis, that investigates 40 different buildings with individual drifting schedules over a period of seven years.
 The selected buildings display varying building properties, locations, and occupancy profiles representing the distribution of single-family houses within Central Europe.
 With the results from this work, we can provide recommendations for managing long-term thermal dynamics models, which can directly contribute to more energy-efficient operation in buildings.